-G1 A dwelling shall be provided with - (a) a bathroom containing either a fixed bath or a shower bath, and a washbasin, and (b) a kitchen containing a sink of adequate size and a draining board, and (c) a suitable installation for the provision of hot and cold water to the bath or shower bath, washbasin and sink.
-Sanitary Conveniences and Washing Facilities; (1) Adequate sanitary conveniences shall be provided in a building in rooms provided for that purpose, or in bathrooms, and every room or bathroom which contains a sanitary convenience shall be adequately separated from any place where food is prepared or cooked.
-(2) Adequate washbasins shall be provided in - G2 (a) rooms containing sanitary conveniences; or (b) rooms or spaces adjacent to rooms containing sanitary conveniences.
-(3) There shall be a suitable installation for the provision of hot and cold water to washbasins provided in accordance with subparagraph (2).
-(4) Sanitary conveniences shall be of such design as to facilitate efficient use of water for flushing.
+A dwelling shall be provided with -

-(5) Sanitary conveniences and washbasins shall be of such design and be so installed as to allow for effective cleaning.
+- (a) a bathroom containing either a fixed bath or a shower bath, and a washbasin, and - (b) a kitchen containing a sink of adequate size and a draining board, and - (c) a suitable installation for the provision of hot and cold water to the bath or shower bath, washbasin and sink. - Sanitary Conveniences and Washing Facilities; - (1) Adequate sanitary conveniences shall be provided in a building in rooms provided for that purpose, or in bathrooms, and every room or - bathroom which contains a sanitary convenience shall be adequately separated from any place where food is prepared or cooked. - (2) Adequate washbasins shall be provided in - - (a) rooms containing sanitary conveniences; or - (b) rooms or spaces adjacent to rooms containing sanitary conveniences. - (3) There shall be a suitable installation for the provision of hot and cold water to washbasins provided in accordance with subparagraph (2).
+(4) Sanitary conveniences shall be of such design as to facilitate efficient use of water for flushing. - (5) Sanitary conveniences and washbasins shall be of such design and be so installed as to allow for effective cleaning. - In this Part, "sanitary convenience" means a water closet or a urinal.